A LIST OF SOUN (KINGS) OF OGBOMOSO FROM THE BEGINNING TILL DATE

 Apart from being the first literate Oba in the real sense, it seems history on him was once again repeating itself.
-Oba Olajide Olayode II was the son of Baale Adegoke Olayode I who was deposed as a result of unfounded murder case.
+Oba Olajide Olayode II was the son of Baale Adegoke Olayode I who was deposed as a result of an unfounded murder case.

 While Baale Adegoke Olayode I was in exile in Shaki, he gave birth to Olajide Olayode who later began his primary day school in Osupa Baptist Day School in 1928.
 He was well educated and was working as a Public Health Inspector till July 22, 1966.

 His major social and cultural activities before coming to the throne included the founding of Samba Music group in Ogbomoso and his joining both Ogbomoso Parapo and Tepamose investment club of Ogbomoso.
-It is said that he opened his gates to those who wanted to council him on how best to run administration.
+It is said that he opened his gates to those who wanted to counsel him on how best to run the administration.

 The Agbekoya or Egbe Agbekoya (literarily meaning (Farmers reject sufferings or Farmers against/reject Oppression) gave rise to farmers riot.

 The riotous mob marched to the palace where the Oba’s head was severed off the body making him the only king to die in such manner in the history of Ogbomoso.

 Oba Emmanuel Olajide Olayode II was committed to Mother Earth on 3 July 1969 in the Christian way.
 In his lifetime, he was polygamous with 12 wives including inherited ones (opo sisu) and thirty-three children.

 26. OBA SALAMI AJIBOYE ITABIYI (06/04/1972 – 06/02/1973)